hannahbarkley/reefbudgetR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# reefbudgetR
+# Pacific NCRMP reefbudgetR

 <!-- badges: start -->
 <!-- badges: end -->

-This R package provides tools for working with ReefBudget carbonate budget data, with functions to process field-based and SfM-derived benthic, urchin, and parrotfish census data and calculate carbonate production and erosion.
+This R package provides tools for working with ReefBudget carbonate budget data collected for the Pacific National Coral Reef Monitoring Program (NCRMP), with functions to process field-based and SfM-derived benthic, urchin, and parrotfish census data and calculate carbonate production and erosion.